-To qualify under this criterion, the staff member must be a 'direct employee' for the Academy in which they are registered to work for most of their time (this would be reflected in their contract of employment) Staff at TCA and TWA will be under the Wisbech Campus umbrella.
+To qualify under this criterion, the staff member must be a 'direct employee' for the Academy in which they are working.
 This includes any member of staff (teaching or non-teaching) with two years continuous employment with the school or seasonal employment totaling two years.
 Staff contracted in to provide services to the school do not count as 'direct employees'.
-For the purposes of this criterion, 'children of staff' is taken to include a son, daughter or step-son/daughter, or child who is adopted or fostered or for whom a special guardianship order is in place, in all cases providing they are living at the same address as the parent who is employed by the school.
+For the purposes of this criterion, 'children of staff' is taken to include a son, daughter or stepson/daughter, or child who is adopted or fostered or for whom a special guardianship order is in place, in all cases providing they are living at the same address as the parent who is employed by the school.
 Parents/carers will be required to submit evidence that they are eligible for this criteria.
 This will also include evidence to support living arrangements.